tersesystems/blindsight/docs/src/main/paradox/usage/jsonld.md

 In practice, you will want to set up your IRIs and your bindings in one place so that only the last few lines are necessary.

-## Logging Node Objects
+## Converting Node Objects

-Once you have a node object, you will need to want to integrate it as a loggable statement.
+Once you have a node object, you will want to integrate it as a loggable statement.
+Blindsight does not do this for you automatically, as you may want to include the node object as a named graph or filter the node object for sensitive information before adding it as an argument.

 You can pass node objects around as arguments using @scaladoc[ToArgument](com.tersesystems.blindsight.ToArgument):

 ```scala
 implicit val nodeObjectToArgument: ToArgument[NodeObject] = ToArgument { nodeObject =>